 - Lack of experienced talent: You want to integrate to modernize your operations, but you lack the skillsets or access to technicians.
 According to a data protection trends report, 44% of companies stated they couldn’t proceed with modernization due to a skills gap or lack of talent.

 You’re at a turning point.
 You need to integrate, but challenges are standing in your way.
 To move forward, you’ll have to map out your steps and strategies with these four steps.

 - Develop a set of standards and processes.
 This won’t make up for the lack of documentation on your legacy system but it will provide you with protocols and processes for the integration.

-- Conduct an architecture audit of the legacy system if it’s monolithic.
-By doing this, you can better understand all the parts of the new system you want to keep and how systems will interact.
+- Conduct an architecture audit of the legacy system.
+By doing this, you better understand all the parts of the new system you want to keep and how systems will interact.